• Skip to primary navigation

 Annual Fee: $99

-Southwest Rapid Rewards Performance Business Credit Card
+Southwest® Rapid Rewards® Performance Business Credit Card

 Favorite Card Features:

-• 3x on Southwest purchases
+• 4x pts on Southwest purchases

-• 2x on internet, cable, and cell phone costs, as well as advertising purchases for social media and search engines
+• 2x points on internet, cable, and cell phone costs, as well as advertising purchases for social media and search engines

 • Get 9k Rapid Rewards points each year you renew your card